 How to Help Your Furry Friend

-It’s a natural reaction to look for ways to help when you see your dog suffering.
+It’s a natural reaction to look for ways to help when you see your pup suffering from common dog allergies.
 However, you can’t start a hypoallergenic diet until you have narrowed down the possible offenders in your pup’s past menu.
 The best way to test and diagnose your dog’s food allergy is to conduct a food elimination trial.
 This involves feeding a hypoallergenic diet for eight to 12 weeks, and then adding back food items one by one until you figure out which ones trigger a reaction.
 You may also want to explore the best dog food for allergies and see which one works best for your pooch.

-Sadly, Fido will have to lay off the dog treats, table scraps, supplements, vitamins, and even heartworm preventatives during the elimination diet, so that you can remove all possible allergy causes.
+Sadly, Fido will have to lay off the dog treats, table scraps, supplements, vitamins, and even heartworm preventatives during the dog elimination diet, so that you can remove all possible allergy causes.
 You also need to ensure that the elimination diet foods do not include any foods that your pup has eaten in the past.